wapitadkra2/datasci_assignments/README.md

 ## Assignment 1

+### Overview

+In this assignment you will practice the basics of working with project repos using GitHub and the GitHub desktop app.
+Specifically, you will fork this repo, clone it to your computer, contribute to it, push changes from your local repo (your computer) to your upstream branch (your forked copy on GitHub), and, finally, submit a pull request to merge your contribution with the master repo (the professor's copy).

 **Assigned**: Week 1
 **Due**: Monday, 1/22 before 10pm

+### Instructions

-1. Fork this repo
+1. Fork this repo if you have not already done so.
-2. Create a personal 'dropbox'
+2. In your local copy create a personal 'dropbox'
     1. create an empty folder named "lastname\_firstname" (ex. casillas\_joseph).
 Put it inside ```misc > students```.
     2. create another **README.md** file and place it inside your personal